mdsufz/OrtSuite/README.md

-## Steps 1 and 2) Generating the Ortholog Reaction-Assosiation database (ORAdb) and download of Gene-Protein-Reaction (GPR) rules from KEGG.
+## Step 1) Generating the Ortholog Reaction-Assosiation database (ORAdb) and download of Gene-Protein-Reaction (GPR) rules from KEGG.

 The generation of a user-defined ortholog reaction-association database starts with the download of all the sequences associated with the KO (KEGG Orthology) group to a FASTA file.